skadio/skadio.github.io/_pages/about.md

 ### @Brown

 I received my Ph.D. in CS from Brown under the supervision of [Prof. Meinolf Sellmann](https://en.wikipedia.org/wiki/Meinolf_Sellmann).
 My [doctorate thesis](http://cs.brown.edu/research/pubs/theses/phd/2012/kadioglu.pdf)  explored deterministic inference methods for constraint satisfaction, search protocols for constrained optimization, and stochastic local search.
-My research was awarded the [2011 IBM PhD Scholarship](http://www.research.ibm.com/university/awards/phdfellowship.shtml), won several gold medals in the [International SAT Solver Competition](http://www.satcompetition.org/) and was partially funded by the [Paris Kanellakis Fellowship](https://en.wikipedia.org/wiki/Paris_Kanellakis).
+My research work was awarded the [2011 IBM PhD Scholarship](http://www.research.ibm.com/university/awards/phdfellowship.shtml), partially funded by the [Paris Kanellakis Fellowship](https://en.wikipedia.org/wiki/Paris_Kanellakis), and won several gold medals in the [International SAT Solver Competitions](http://www.satcompetition.org/).
 During my studies, I was also a visiting researcher at the [Combinatorial Optimization Group](http://www.it.uu.se/research/group/astra) hosted by [Prof. Pierre Flener](http://user.it.uu.se/~pierref/).
 I was the founder of [Sport Czar@Brown](http://cs.brown.edu/degrees/misc/jobs/jobs.html#sport) and the captain of ByteSoccer, the department’s soccer team with intramural championships.
 I continue to serve the Brown community as an alumni interviewer for undergraduate admissions.

 ### @Sabanci

-I received my B.Sc. in CS from Sabanci and awarded the [Sakip Sabanci Merit Scholarship](https://www.sabanciuniv.edu/en/scholarship-opportunities-offered-during-education-period).
-I was also an Erasmus exchange student at [Uppsala](https://www.it.uu.se/research/computing_science).
-I continue to serve the Sabanci community as an external committee member of the CS department.
+I received my B.Sc. in CS from Sabanci and was awarded the [Sakip Sabanci Merit Scholarship](https://www.sabanciuniv.edu/en/scholarship-opportunities-offered-during-education-period).
+I also studied as an Erasmus exchange student at [Uppsala](https://www.it.uu.se/research/computing_science).
+I continue to serve the Sabanci community as an external committee member for the CS department.

 ### @Soccer